Mazid2003/Carbon-Footprint-Estimator-using-Machine-Learning/README.md

 Use real-time data sources to predict carbon footprints dynamically based on various activities.

-**💬 Want to Collaborate?**
+**💬 Want to Collaborate and 🤝 Contributing?**

+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

-🔥 Fork the repo, play the game, and contribute!
+and fork the repo, submit PRs, and give your feedback! 🔥💡

 **📜 License**

 This project is open-source under the MIT License.
 Feel free to use and modify it! 🚀